More severe weather forecast in Midwest as Iowa residents clean up tornado damage

-GREENFIELD, Iowa — (AP) — The skies were blue and the wind was blowing as residents of the small city of Greenfield, Iowa, worked to clean up two days after a destructive tornado ripped apart more than 100 homes in just one minute, took the lives of four residents and injured at least 35 more.
+GREENFIELD, Iowa — (AP) — Storms downed trees and power lines in Iowa early Friday, days after a destructive tornado ripped apart more than 100 homes in one small town, took the lives of four residents and injured at least 35 more.

+The National Weather Service’s Quad Cities office in Davenport Iowa, warned Friday morning that people should be ready to shift plans and expect the rapid onset of thunderstorms as a fast-moving line of storms moved east through eastern Iowa and Illinois.
+The storms brought the threat of large hail and damaging winds with the possibility of embedded tornadoes in the region.
+More than 50,000 customers were in the dark in Iowa on Friday morning, according to poweroutage.us.

+In Oklahoma, a tornado was on the ground for about an hour Thursday evening in Jackson County and neighboring counties as a slow-moving storm moved through, according to Ryan Bunker, a meteorologist with the weather service’s Norman, Oklahoma, office.
+A survey team was headed to the area Friday morning and was expected to have more details in the afternoon, he said.
+News outlets reported downed power lines and outages and damage to some structures in the area.

-All along the mile-long swath Thursday was the deafening clamor of heavy equipment scooping up the splintered homes, smashed vehicles and shredded trees.
+Along a mile-long path of the tornado in Greenfield, Iowa, on Thursday there was a deafening clamor of heavy equipment scooping up the splintered homes, smashed vehicles and shredded trees.
 But on either side of that path, picturesque houses and lawns seem untouched, and one might be hard-pressed to believe a twister packing peak winds of 175-185 mph (109-115 kph) had ravaged the community of 2,000.

-More severe weather was expected in the Midwest on Thursday night into Friday, including a tornado that was on the ground for nearly an hour in southwestern Oklahoma and possible tornados in areas of Iowa that were already damaged.

 The havoc spun by Tuesday's tornado in Greenfield showed on the faces of people still processing how quickly homes and lives were shattered — some in mourning and many grateful to have been spared.